-The middle school Centers for Gifted Studies will provide a full-time gifted program experience for students.
+The middle school Centers for Gifted Studies provide a full-time gifted program experience for students.
 A challenging and rigorous, interdisciplinary curriculum will be delivered through instructional strategies that promote creative, critical, and complex thinking.
 Inquiry and investigation will be used as students address relevant, real-world problems.
-Personal strengths and interest will be developed through differentiated instruction, independent study, service learning, and extracurricular activities.
-The core subjects of math, science, social studies, and language arts will be taught through an interdisciplinary approach providing a rigorous and challenging learning environment.
+Personal strengths and interests will be developed through differentiated instruction, independent study, service learning, and extracurricular activities.
+The core subjects of language arts, math, science, and social studies will be taught through an interdisciplinary approach providing a rigorous and challenging learning environment.